 Types of keyless entry systems

 There’s a variety of keyless entry systems available.
 However, a select few stand out from the rest.

 Here are the top four keyless door entry systems:

-Keypad doorknobs have, as the name suggests, keypads instead of keyholes.
+Keypad entry systems have, as the name suggests, keypads instead of keyholes.
 The keypad either has a touchscreen interface or a numeric keypad.
 Tenants and authorized guests input their unique PIN or other access code on the keypad.
 Once the correct code is entered, the system releases the door, allowing entry.

 Instead of inserting a key into a lock, tenants scan their fobs or access cards with a reader located on the door or wall.
 Key cards and fobs use a technology known as RFID or radio frequency identification, and it uses radio waves emitted from microchips in RFID tags to “speak” with a card or fob reader.
 If the user has authorized credentials, then the scanner signals the door to open.